cocoblip/Flexible-EV-Route-Planning/README.md

    **Note**: The first time the map is generated, it takes longer than subsequent times because the program needs to load the map and road network data.

 ## 5. FAQ
-### How can our application be adapted for use with different geographic regions?
+### _1. How can our application be adapted for use with different geographic regions?_
 1. The default setting involves selecting a rectangular area as the region of interest.
 First, obtain the latitude and longitude coordinates of the four boundaries defining the rectangular region.
 Then, place thses four values into a list in the order of [Southern latitude boundary, Western longitude boundary, Northern latitude boundary, Eastern longitude boundary].
 2. Update the code defining the rectangular area boundaries in the generate_charging_stations_data() function within get_charging_stations.py; update the filename of the generated JSON file accordingly.
 3. Update the code defining the rectangular area boundaries in the generate_roads_data() function within get_road_networks.py; update the filename of the generated JSON file accordingly.